 For the sake of a common understanding, let’s define culture:

-An organizational culture is simply the ‘influencing patterns’ that people consistently and congruently experience over time which emerge as the norms, beliefs, values and practices that guide people in their perspectives, attitudes, decisions and behaviors’.
-(Trottier, 1994)
+An organizational culture is simply the ‘influencing patterns’ that people consistently and congruently experience over time which emerge as the norms, beliefs, values and practices that guide people in their perspectives, attitudes, decisions and behaviors’ in present time.
+(P. Trottier, 1994)

 An ‘influencing pattern’ is a contingency of interdependent patterns that begin to emerge and form into something which has an inherent capacity to influence persons and events.

 Simply, a Living Culture™ continually emerges as an ‘open system’